GauravThakur189/waiter-tip-Prediction/README.md

 This tabular data deep learning model predicts a waiter's tips, based on factors such as the gender of a patron, time of day, day of the week, party size, etc.

-Built using the fastai v1 library
+Built using the fastai v1 library By Gaurav Singh